zk2401/react-infinite-scroll-component/README.md

 ```

 # demos
+See the demo in action at [http://ankeetmaini.github.io/react-infinite-scroll-component/](http://ankeetmaini.github.io/react-infinite-scroll-component/)
 The code for demos is in the `demos/` directory.
-Open `lib/index.html` in your browser to see the demos in action.
+You can also clone and open `lib/index.html` in your browser to see the demos in action.
+Thanks [@kdenz](https://github.com/kdenz)!

 # using
 The `InfiniteScroll` component can be used in two ways.